node-saml/passport-saml/README.md

   * `acceptedClockSkewMs`: Time in milliseconds of skew that is acceptable between client and server when checking `OnBefore` and `NotOnOrAfter` assertion condition validity timestamps.
 Setting to `-1` will disable checking these conditions entirely.
 Default is `0`.
   * `attributeConsumingServiceIndex`: optional `AttributeConsumingServiceIndex` attribute to add to AuthnRequest to instruct the IDP which attribute set to attach to the response ([link](http://blog.aniljohn.com/2014/01/data-minimization-front-channel-saml-attribute-requests.html))
   * `disableRequestedAuthnContext`: if truthy, do not request a specific authentication context.
 This is [known to help when authenticating against Active Directory](https://github.com/bergie/passport-saml/issues/226) (AD FS) servers.
-  * `authnContext`: if truthy, name identifier format to request auth context (default: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`)
+  * `authnContext`: if truthy, name identifier format to request auth context (default: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`); array of values is also supported
   * `forceAuthn`: if set to true, the initial SAML request from the service provider specifies that the IdP should force re-authentication of the user, even if they possess a valid session.
   * `providerName`: optional human-readable name of the requester for use by the presenter's user agent or the identity provider
   * `skipRequestCompression`: if set to true, the SAML request from the service provider won't be compressed.